Conjugacy of unimodular pisot substitutions subshifts to domain exchanges: Matrix eigenvalues and return substitutions

 In terms of Pisot substitutions, Corollary \ref{coro:wPisot} becomes:

-\begin{coro} Let $\sigma$ be an aperiodic substitution of Pisot type, then the substitutive subshift associated with $\sigma$ is conjugate to a substitutive subshift $(\Omega_{\xi}, S)$ where $\xi$ is a proper primitive substitution of weakly irreducible Pisot type. \end{coro}
+\begin{coro} Let $\sigma$ be a substitution of Pisot type, then the substitution subshift associated with $\sigma$ is conjugate to a substitution subshift $(\Omega ({\xi}), S)$, where $\xi$ is a proper primitive substitution of weakly irreducible Pisot type.

+Moreover, the spectrum of its incidence matrix $M_{\xi}$ is that of a power of $M_{\sigma}$ except perhaps 0 and 1. \end{coro}